noahehall/blockchain/blockchain.md

 - data storage: which blockchain to utilize?
   - storing data on the blockchain is expensive, think about DFS protocols like ipfs/swarm/etc
   - can still utilize traditional databases as well
+- best practices
+  - test test test, unit tests have never been more important
+  - remember all execution of code costs money (GAS) and there is a block gas limit that sets the maximum execution time for a smart contract
+    - fail fast: you dont want to get half way through some business logic only to fail later in the process
+    - business logic should be efficiency, watch out for iterations and logical branches
+      - this is a potential lockout scenario if your function cant complete within the gas limit, it wont be able to execute anything else
+      - you can externalize loops to the calling program and keep them out of your smart contract

+##### Multi-Party Consensus

+- enables multisig transactions but at the smart contract (code) level
+- still described as M of N
+- general logic
+  - const M: number of keys required to executed a transaction
+  - const N: number of available private keys
+    - usually defined indirectly through a set of permitted wallet addresses, e.g. having certain accounts flagged as administrators, or a fixed array of addresses, a function that de/registers a set of accounts, etc etc
+  - initialize some counter C on first call of some function requiring the multi-party consensus
+    - increment the counter on each subsequent fn call made by distinct administrators, but short circuit until the required threshold is reached
+      - make sure the same admin isnt counted more than once
+  - basically for some function X, requiring atleast M out of N addresses to agree to allow some transaction, provide some function Y that they can call to cast their vote
+    - theres multiple ways to implement this, e.g. consensus achieved within a certain duration, as function modifier, etc etc

 #### ethereum